Mandrea30/The-Regex-Tutorial/develop/gist-template.md

 # The-Regex-Tutorial
-A regular expression or regex is a string of text-patterns or text-hyrogliphocs that help match, locate and manage text.
-Regex is supported in all the scripting languages such as Perl, Python, PHP, JavaScript as well as general purpose programming languages such as Java and Word for searching texts.
+The following is a tutorial on Regular Expressions or Regex.
+Their use, the companents, and a breif example explanation.

 ## SUMMARY
+A Regular Expression or Regex, is a string of text patterns which help match, locate and manage text.
+There are several scripting languages that support regex, including: Javascript, PHP, Perl, Python.
+Other general purpose programming languages also suppport regex, like Microsoft Word and Java.

-A regular expression or also known as regex, is a sequence of hyrogliphoc-characters such as numbers, letters, percent-sign, arrows, dashes, ect., that defines a specific search pattern.
-Regex are extremely useful in finding and extracting data from any text by performing a specific search pattern using the hyrogliphio-characters and can be used to set input-parameters for users such as emails, passwords, ect.
+A Regex expression text contain a sequence of numbers, letter, and special characters such as percentage signs, arrows, dashes, etc. that define a specific search pattern.
+Regex are specially useful in finding and extracting data from any text by searching text patterns and can be used to set input parameters for users, like emails, passwords, etc.

 ## TABLE OF CONTENTS
 * Anchors